 eted Trokendi XR.
 Epilepsy / Migraine

-Marketed Oxtellar XR. (oxarduzejne) extended-release tablists Epilepsy
+Marketed Oxtellar XR.
+Epilepsy

-Product Indication Development NDA Filing
+Product I Indication I Development NDA

 SPN-812 ADHD Phase III 2H 2019

-ē SPN-810 Impulsive Aggression Phase III 2H 2020
+2 SPN-810 Impulsive Aggression Phase III 2H 2020

-Pipeline SPN-604 Bipolar Phase III (2H 2019)
+Pipeline SPN-604 Bipolar Phase III (4Q 2019)

-Δ. SPN-809 Depression IND/Phase II Ready
+• SPN-809 Depression IND/Phase II Ready

 SPN-817 Severe Epilepsy Phase I

-- Prophylaxis of migraine headache in adults and adolescents. - Initial program is for Impulsive Aggression (IA) in patients with ADHD, with plans to add other indications, such as IA in patients with autism, PTSD, bipolar disorder, Alzheimer's and other forms of dementia.
+- Prophylaxis of migraine headache in adults and adolescents. - Initial program is for Impulsive Aggression (IA) in patients with attention deficit hyperactivity disorder (ADHD), with plans to add other indications, such as IA in patients with autism, post traumatic stress disorder (PTSD), bipolar disorder, Alzheimer's and other forms of dementia.

-We expect to incur significant expenses as we: invest in research and development related to the continued development of each of our product candidates through FDA approval or until the program terminates; expand product indications for approved products; invest in sales and marketing resources for existing and new products; enter into agreements to purchase products or other companies and invest in support for our business, technology, regulatory and legal matters.
+We expect to incur significant expenses as we: invest in research and development related to the continued development of each of our product candidates through FDA approval or until the program terminates; expand product indications for approved products; invest in sales and marketing resources for existing and new products; enter into agreements to purchase products or other companies; and invest in support of our business, technology, regulatory and legal matters.